Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Introduction

-There are several metrics to assess the efficiency of an interactive certificate, namely \begin{description} \item [Communication:] the volume of data exchanged throughout the protocol; \item [Verifier cost:] the worst-case number of arithmetic operations performed by the Verifier in the protocol, no matter what data was sent by the Prover; \item [Prover cost:] the number of arithmetic operations performed by an \emph{honest Prover} that is trying to prove a statement which is actually true without fooling the Verifier. \end{description} Note that some data, namely the input and output to the original problem, are considered as \emph{public data} and do not count towards the communication cost.
+There are several metrics to assess the efficiency of a verification protocol, namely \begin{description} \item [Communication cost:] the volume of data exchanged throughout the protocol; \item [Verifier cost:] the worst-case number of arithmetic operations performed by the Verifier in the protocol, no matter what data was sent by the Prover; \item [Prover cost:] the number of arithmetic operations performed by an \emph{honest Prover} that is trying to prove a statement which is actually true without fooling the Verifier. \end{description} Note that some data, namely the input and output to the original problem, are considered as \emph{public data} and do not count towards the communication cost.
 This is to remove those parts which are somehow inherent in the problem itself, as well as to separate the functions of computing and verifying a result, which can be quite useful when verification protocols are combined, as we will see.

 Such protocols are said complete if the probability that a true statement is rejected by a Verifier can be made arbitrarily small; they are said perfectly complete if true statements are never rejected.
 For simplicity's sake, as all the protocols in this paper are perfectly complete, we will sometimes just describe them as complete.
 Similarly, a protocol is sound if the probability that a false statement is accepted by the Verifier can be made arbitrarily small.
-Note that all our protocols are probabilistically sound, which means the Verifier may be tricked into accepting a wrong answer.
+Note that all our protocols are probabilistically sound, which means there is a small probability the Verifier may be tricked into accepting a wrong answer.
 This is not an issue, as in practice this probability can be reduced by simply repeating the protocol with new randomness, or by computing over a larger field.
-As our protocols are perfectly complete, any single failure means that the Prover did something wrong; the Verifier is never to blame.
+As our protocols are perfectly complete, any single failure means that the statement is false and/or the Prover did something wrong; the Verifier or unlucky randomness are never to blame.